-On the other hand, Migros Bank has significantly higher limits than Neon.
-So, for your main account, it could be better if you have to do some more substantial transactions.
+One advantage of Migros Bank is that it has significantly higher limits than Neon.
+So, it could be better for your main account if you have to do some more substantial transactions.

 If you want more details, I have an entire review of Neon.

 Migros Bank vs PostFinance